timschr/OpenWakeUpReciever/README.md

 ## How to get started

-Getting started with your wake-up receiver project involves a few steps.
-Here's a basic overview, more details in the hardware and software guide:
+Just head over to the [Hardware Guide](hardware/README.md) and go step by step from there.

+## How to get done

 #### 1. Order Your PCB

 The first step is to order your PCB (Printed Circuit Board).
 This will serve as the base for your wake-up receiver, where you'll attach and connect all your components.

 #### 2. Acquire Necessary Parts